ENVIRONMENTAL RESPONSIBILITY

 Wildlife fencing, crossing structures (both underpasses and overpasses) and one-way

-earthen escape ramps are being considered to reduce animal-vehicle collisions.
+earthen escape ramps also reduce animal-vehicle collisions.

 |